jeffmcnd/jeffmcnd.github.io/_posts/2016-03-30-back-to-water.markdown

 ![Hierve el Agua](/img/hierve-el-agua-03.jpg)

-New Beach, Same Story, a Summary - Mar 27
+New Beach, Same Story, a Summary - Mar 27 - Mar 31
 ---
 The night bus went pretty well but I didn't sleep much.
 I got to the hostel after a short walk from the bus station.
 I spent a few hours checking out the